ABOUT THE SOCIETY

 The Integrate Arts Festival (formerly known as “Off the Grid Arts Festival”) was developed in 2006.
 The event included an en masse art crawl (a movement in large groups from gallery space to gallery space) and acted as a celebration of small galleries, artist-run centres, and alternative arts.
 In its years of existence, the festival has grown in leaps and bounds.
 In 2012 the project was re-branded as the Integrate Arts Festival and was incorporated as a society – the Integrate Art Society.
-Last year, thanks to the support of the community and festival sponsors, our festival has brings over 2,000 attendees into art spaces across the city.
+Thanks to the support of the community and festival sponsors, our festival has brought over 4,000 attendees into art spaces across the city.

 As we are a non-profit society, obtaining funding for the festival each year is challenging.
 Please consider donating so that we can continue supporting local artists & spaces.
 Thank you for supporting the arts in YYJ!

 The Integrate Art Society is situated on traditional and unceded Coast Salish territories, specifically of the Lekwungen and WSÁNEĆ peoples.
 We strive to remain mindful of the cultural impacts of ongoing colonialism and dispossession of Indigenous peoples as we continue to engage communities and hold events in this region.